R. J. Helton: Early life and background

-After high school, Helton moved to Nashville, where he joined a Christian boyband called Soul Focus.
-While in Nashville, he also worked as a waiter.
+After high school, Helton moved to Nashville, Tennessee, where they joined a Christian boyband called Soul Focus.
+While in Nashville, they also worked as a waiter.
 According to the bio on Helton's (now-defunct) official website, Soul Focus "was invited to tour with a major Christian artist."
 A 2004 profile on Helton published by CCM Magazine wrote that, around the time that Helton was in Soul Focus, "he went on the road for another artist, selling merchandise".
 By the end of 2001, Soul Focus had disbanded without a record deal.
-Helton then moved back to Atlanta, where, according to CCM Magazine, he worked as "a personal trainer and a gymnastics instructor for children."
-The Atlanta Journal-Constitution reported that, before he went on American Idol, Helton "taught dance" at the YMCA in Alpharetta.
+Helton then moved back to Atlanta, where, according to CCM Magazine, they worked as "a personal trainer and a gymnastics instructor for children."
+The Atlanta Journal-Constitution reported that, before they went on American Idol, Helton "taught dance" at the YMCA in Alpharetta, Georgia.

 Before moving to Nashville to join Soul Focus, Helton had recorded demo albums that, according to the Mansfield News Journal, had been "turned down by a few record companies."
-Helton later recounted his experiences in Nashville, saying, "I was kind of discouraged when I got back, but I've never been the type to just give up when I've got my sights set on something.
+Helton later recounted their experiences in Nashville, saying, "I was kind of discouraged when I got back, but I've never been the type to just give up when I've got my sights set on something.
 I had learned a lot from the whole Soul Focus experience that really prepared me for things that were to come."
 Less than a week after resettling in Atlanta, Helton learned through a television commercial about the auditions for American Idol's first season.

 In addition to Christian music, Helton was inspired by a variety of genres, including R&B, pop, and contemporary country.
-Around the time of his American Idol audition, Plus One, Jars of Clay, and India Arie were among his favorite artists.
-He has also cited Mariah Carey, Boyz II Men, Bryan White, Vince Gill, and Natalie Grant as some of his primary musical influences.
+Around the time of their American Idol audition, Plus One, Jars of Clay, and India Arie were among their favorite artists.
+They have also cited Mariah Carey, Boyz II Men, Bryan White, Vince Gill, and Natalie Grant as some of their primary musical influences.